Gallipoli (1981 film): Plot

 Some months later, Frank and his fellow soldiers train near the Pyramids and spend their free time in Cairo, drinking and visiting brothels.
 During a training exercise, Frank and Archy meet once again; Frank is able to transfer to the Light Horse, as they are now being sent to the Gallipoli peninsula as infantry.
 They arrive at Anzac Cove and endure several days of hardships and boredom in the trenches.
 Frank's infantry friends fight in the Battle of Lone Pine on 6 August.
 Afterwards, a traumatised Billy tells Frank what happened to the others, Barney has been killed and Snowy is in a hospital but in such bad condition that he is denied food and water.
 The following morning, Archy and Frank are ordered to take part in the charge at the Nek, a diversion in support of the British Landing at Suvla Bay.
 Archy is ordered by Major Barton to be the message runner.
 He declines the offer and recommends Frank for the role.

 The Light Horse are to attack in three waves across a stretch of ground defended by Ottoman machine gunners.
 The first wave is to go at 4:30 a.m., after an artillery bombardment.
 Unfortunately, the commanders' watches are not synchronised and the bombardment ends too early.
 The brigade's commander, Colonel Robinson, insists the Anzac attack proceed; the first wave is cut down by the Ottomans within seconds.
-The second wave goes over, to a similar fate.
+The second wave goes over, to a similar fate, Les among them.
 Major Barton wants to halt the attack to end the carnage, but the Colonel says that somebody told him Anzac marker flags were seen in the Turkish trenches, indicating that the attack was partially successful.
 The phone line goes dead, and Barton gives Frank a message to carry to Brigade HQ, but when he arrives, the Colonel insists the attack continue.